 Home Safety Steps to Help Protect Your Family From the Unexpected

 While spending more time at home, it’s important that you take the necessary safety steps to make sure your family is ready for the unexpected in the event a home fire or carbon monoxide (CO) leak.
 You might be surprised to learn that CO poisoning is the number one cause of accidental poisoning in the United States each year and, according to the National Fire Protection Association (NFPA), three out of five fire deaths occur in homes without working smoke alarms.
-Make sure your family and house are prepared by following these safety tips and tools.
+Make sure your family and house are prepared by following these safety tips and tools for emergency preparedness.

 Place Alarms on Every Level and in Every Bedroom